Cheyenne Mountain: Mineral exploration

-Parks and recreation

-Cheyenne Mountain State Park

-The City of Colorado Springs and Colorado State Parks purchased 1,680 acres of land to preserve the "southeastern flank" of the mountain and its wildlife habitat in 2000.
-The land, originally the JL Ranch, was slated for development of 2,500 houses.
-The land was purchased to create the Cheyenne Mountain State Park, which is the only state park in El Paso County.
-An additional 1,021 acres at the top and east side of Cheyenne Mountain were acquired from 2007 to 2009.
-The park is now a total of 2,701 acres, part of which is at the base of the mountain and part of which is on Cheyenne Mountain.
-It has 20 miles of trails.

-Cheyenne Cañon
+Recreation

 The 1,600 acre North Cheyenne Cañon Park, Starsmore Discovery Center, Seven Falls, and some of Colorado Spring's "most exclusive neighborhoods" are located in Cheyenne Cañon.
 The source of North Cheyenne Creek is in Teller County.
-South Cheyenne Creek's source, also in Teller County, is Mount Big Chief, near St. Peter's Dome.
-The flows through Seven Falls in South Cheyenne Cañon.

 North Cheyenne Cañon Park was started when the city of Colorado Springs bought 640 acres in North Cheyenne Cañon from Colorado College in 1885.
 An additional 480 acres was donated by General William Jackson Palmer.
 That land included High Drive, Silver Cascade Falls, and Helen Hunt Falls.
 In 1909 the Park Commission called it "by far the grandest and most popular of all the beautiful cañons near the city" for its evergreen trees, waterfalls, Cheyenne Creek, and rock formations.
-Moderate hikes in the canon include Mount Cutler and Columbine trails.

-The two creeks meet and form Cheyenne Creek near the intersection of North Cheyenne Canyon Road, South Cheyenne Canyon Road, and Cheyenne Boulevard.

-Historic trails
+Trailbuilding

-Two historic trails, only shown on the Pikes Peak Atlas, lead to the summit top of Cheyenne Mountain: the unofficial and faintly visible Swisher and the McNeil trails.
-At the top of the Swisher trail is a meadow and ruins of an old cabin.
+It has 20 miles of trails.
+Two historic trails, only shown on the Pikes Peak Atlas, lead to the summit at the top of Cheyenne Mountain: the unofficial and faintly visible Swisher and the Macneil trails.
+At the top of the Swisher trail is a meadow and ruins of an old cabin.Moderate hikes in the canon include Mount Cutler and Columbine trails.

+Conservation

+Cheyenne Mountain and the close-surrounding area has remained an almost entirely state-level protected area since 2000, to help wildlife and protect the mountain landscape after the City of Colorado Springs and the Colorado State Agency purchased about 679 hectares (1,680 acres).
+From a result of conservation efforts by humans on the environment to Cheyenne Mountain State Park it has been referred to as the last surviving desert ecosystem along Colorado's Front Range.
+The name of this conservation area was named after the people of Cheyenne and it represents the culture, history and tradition of the indigenous people.
+The Cheyenne Mountain State Park was created in 2006, and is available for the public for a fee.
+During 2007−2009, an additional 413 hectares (1,021 acres) on the east side of Cheyenne Mountain were acquired.
+In 2025, the state park had about 1,093 hectares (2,701 acres), of land, part of which is at the base of the mountain and upper areas of Cheyenne Mountain.

+Modern activity

+Modern activity

+Towns and resorts built on Cheyenne Mountain included the original Bruin Inn, Watsonville and Wade City, and Wade's Resort, in 1885.
+Additionally, in 1884 a carriage road went to Seven Lakes and the summit of Pikes Peak from Cheyenne Mountain.
+Grace Lutheran Church would build a retreat in Emerald Valley in 1904.
+It is now The Broadmoor's Ranch at Emerald Valley.
+In 1905, Dr. August McKay homesteaded on 120 acres on the east slope of Cheyenne Mountain.
+He developed a series of trails and rest houses that led to The Sunshine Inn that he built as a health resort above Old Stage Road.
+The property was purchased by Spencer Penrose, who had the inn torn down.